Man Group hires co-head of FX for black box unit

-LONDON (Reuters) - Man Group has hired a co-head of foreign exchange for its $21 billion (13 billion pound) flagship fund AHL, as the London-based hedge fund manager tries to revive performance at its key computer-driven unit.
+LONDON, April 12 (Reuters) - Man Group has hired a co-head of foreign exchange for its $21 billion flagship fund AHL, as the London-based hedge fund manager tries to revive performance at its key computer-driven unit.

 Ravi Chari, who has worked for 12 years in systematic trading at hedge funds, joins Man from computer trading firm IKOS, where he headed its futures and foreign exchange funds, Man said in a statement on Thursday.